meilisearch/documentation/reference/features/search_parameters.md

 ### Example

-You can limit your search so it only returns results whose `title` field contains the word `Nightshift`:
+You can filter your search so it only returns results whose `title` field has the value `Nightshift`:

 <CodeSamples id="search_parameter_guide_filter_1" />